Your browser does not support the HTML5 video element.

 On this holiday you'll be accompanied by an Explore Leader from days 2 to 8, so this evening you are free to settle in and enjoy this charming city.

-This morning we'll meet our Explore leader at 8:30am for a welcome meeting and to get excited about the plans for the week.
-We'll begin by exploring Iceland's major highlights in the Golden Circle, starting with Thingvellir National Park.
+This morning we'll meet our leader at 8:30am for a welcome meeting and to get excited about the plans for the week.
+We'll begin by exploring Reykjavik on a city tour before travelling to Iceland's major highlights in the Golden Circle, starting with Thingvellir National Park.

 We move on to the 'Beauty' of Iceland, Gullfoss Waterfall.
 Arguably Iceland's most beautiful waterfall, here the water plunges into a deep ravine with tremendous force whilst its mists form colourful rainbows in the sun.

 Close by is the Great Geysir.
 With the claim-to-fame of being the first spouting spring known to Europeans, Geysir has given all such springs their name.
 However, it is the Strokkur, meaning 'The Butter Churn', which is the main attraction these days, due to its impressive 30 metre eruptions every few minutes.

 Today we'll see one of Iceland's tallest waterfalls, Skogafoss.
 Standing at 62 metres tall it's an impressive sight, and if we are lucky with the light we should spot rainbows in the spray.